Mitigating noise in digital and digital-analog quantum computation: Introduction

-In this Article, we perform a detailed comparison of the performance of DQC and DAQC paradigms under a wide range of noise sources, including thermal decoherence, bit-flip, measurement errors, and control errors.
-We illustrate it with the quantum Fourier transform, which is an important quantum subroutine with applications in multiple quantum algorithms \cite{Shor1996,MCRMCLOSS2021,GRSM2021,HHL2009,LMR2014}.
-The numerical study is performed for quantum processors of up to 6 qubits comparing the fidelity of the resulting state of the different paradigms with respect to the exact solution.
-The results conclude that the banged DAQC paradigm shows a better tolerance to the most relevant noise sources present in superconducting quantum computers.
-This improvement becomes more relevant when the number of qubits scales up, allowing in principle for a more accurate implementation of quantum algorithms in the NISQ era when compared to DQC.
+This article presents an extension of error mitigation to the DAQC paradigm, providing a detailed comparison of the performance of DQC and DAQC under a wide range of noise sources---including thermal decoherence, bit-flip, measurement errors, and control errors.
+The quantum Fourier transform (QFT)---an essential quantum subroutine with applications in multiple quantum algorithms \cite{Shor1996,MCRMCLOSS2021,GRSM2021,HHL2009,LMR2014}---acts as a first benchmark.
+The numerical study covers quantum processors of up to 6 qubits, comparing the fidelity of the resulting state of the different paradigms to the exact solution.
+The results conclude that the banged DAQC paradigm better tolerates the most relevant noise sources in superconducting quantum, especially as the number of qubits scales up.
+This may allow a more accurate implementation of quantum algorithms in the NISQ era than DQC.
+These conclusions also extend to more complex algorithms, such as phase estimation (QPE).
+Given a unitary operator $U$ with an eigenvector $|u\rangle$ with eigenvalue $e^{2\pi \varphi}$, this algorithm estimates the unknown phase $\varphi$.
+It hence has multiple applications, such as in the Shor's\ \cite{Shor1995} and Harrow-Hassidim-Lloyd algorithms\ \cite{HHL2009}.
+This algorithm includes the inverse QFT besides some conditional rotations and SQGs, so we expect it to pose a more significant challenge to the paradigms due to the greater effect of decoherence and other noise sources associated with the greater number of quantum gates.
+However, despite these larger noise sources, we show how the DAQC paradigm can approximate the exact solution with fidelities overcoming those of DQC.
+To validate these statements, we study in detail a QPE circuit for 5 qubits and perform extensive simulations in which we investigate the effect of each error source independently.
+Despite the better noise resilience of DAQC compared with DQC, the results show that the error increase with qubit scaling avoids extracting useful information from the solution of the algorithms.
+To avoid this, we extend zero noise extrapolation\ \cite{Li2017,Temme2017} to the DAQC paradigm.
+This technique successfully removes the noise of decoherence---one of the main noise sources in quantum devices---, together with the one inherent to the banged DAQC paradigm, achieving fidelity above 0.95 for 8 qubits and errors in the computation of expectation values of order $10^{-3}$.

-We have organized the structure of the manuscript as follows.
-We start by explaining the fundamentals of DAQC in section II.
-In section III, we introduce the theoretical description of some of the most relevant noise sources present in current superconducting quantum computers.
-The comparison between the performance of DQC and DAQC is carried out in section IV.
-In section V, we successfully apply error mitigation techniques to the DAQC paradigm, which allow us to cancel both decoherence and bang errors.
-Finally, in section VI, the conclusions and future perspectives of this work are discussed.